Great Yarmouth: History

-The town suffered Luftwaffe bombing during World War II as the last significant place Germans could drop bombs before returning home, but much is left of the old town, including the original 2000 m protective medieval wall, of which two-thirds has survived.
-Of the 18 towers, 11 are left.
+The town suffered from bombing raids by the German Luftwaffe during World War II, as the last significant place Germans could drop bombs before returning home, but much is left of the old town, including the original 2000 m protective medieval wall, of which two-thirds has survived, and eleven of the eighteen towers remain.
 On the South Quay is a 17th-century Merchant's House, as well as Tudor, Georgian and Victorian buildings.
 Behind South Quay is a maze of alleys and lanes known as "The Rows".
-Originally there were 145.
+Originally, there were 145.
 Despite war damage, several have remained.

 The town was badly affected by the North Sea flood of 1953.
 More recent flooding has also been a problem, with four floods in 2006, the worst being in September.
 Torrential rain caused drains to block and an Anglian Water pumping station to break down, which caused flash flooding in which 90 properties were flooded up to 5 ft.

-On 1 April 1974 the civil parish of Great Yarmouth was abolished.
+On 1 April 1974, the civil parish of Great Yarmouth was abolished.

 The southern section of the 2 mi A47 Great Yarmouth Western Bypass opened in May 1985, with the northern section opened in March 1986.
 The bypass was re-numbered as part of the A12, until it returned to being part of the A47 in February 2017.

-In February 2023, the Great Yarmouth explosion occurred in the River Yare when disposal of unexploded ordnance from World War II resulted in accidental detonation.
+In February 2023, there was an explosion on River Yare when disposal of unexploded ordnance from World War II resulted in accidental detonation.